DualBrain/MinskVB/README.md

 BASIC for .NET

-Going to build a BASIC compiler for .NET using VB.NET on .NET Core (currently targeting 3.0).
+Building a BASIC compiler for .NET using VB.NET on .NET Core (currently targeting 3.0).

+## History

+In the past I've built a 100% language-compatible version of the classic GW-BASIC MS-DOS environment.
+It was made available through Windows Phone and as a SilverLight web-hosted application.
+(Man, I really picked two "winners" there...)

+The GW-BASIC project was built mostly through "brute force" without any thought to making the project (code) publically visible.
+As such, I've never released the code.

+Fast forward a few years to now...

+## What is this?

+The original GW-BASIC projects was an "IDE" and an interpreter (REPL).
+This project is going to take this all in a very different direction by starting with the compiler as the ultimate goal.
+I'm sure that some of the original project will make it's way into this one... but for the most part, this project is "starting from scratch" with the ultimate goal of having a pretty good representation of "classic" BASIC targetting .NET Core!

 ## Credits

+As I already stated, much of the work on this project will be "borrowed" from my previous work; however, I'm also borrowing (learning) from Immo Landwerth's video series on the subject of "building a compiler".
+He's not claiming to be a "master"; however, he's certainly has more knowledge on the subject than I do and a good amount of experience on Roslyn (and .NET) that I feel I can definately learn from and am treating his video series as a sort of "master class" on the subject. ;-)

-Although not the same compiler, the process of building this compiler is inspired in part by [Minsk by Immo Landwerth (YouTube)](https://www.youtube.com/watch?v=wgHIkdUQbp0&list=PLRAdsfhKI4OWNOSfS7EUu5GRAVmze1t2y).
+Although not the same compiler, as I said the *process* of building this compiler is inspired in part by [Minsk by Immo Landwerth (YouTube)](https://www.youtube.com/watch?v=wgHIkdUQbp0&list=PLRAdsfhKI4OWNOSfS7EUu5GRAVmze1t2y).
 If you are interested in how to build a C-style compiler for .NET, please see his [video series](https://www.youtube.com/watch?v=wgHIkdUQbp0&list=PLRAdsfhKI4OWNOSfS7EUu5GRAVmze1t2y).
 Some key differences are:

 - A language similar to BASIC instead of C/JScript.
 - Using Visual Studio 2019 Community Edition (instead of Visual Studio Code).